rudresh051/Software-Testing-Resources/Selenium/Notes/nj_204/L6_wait_JavascriptExecutor.md

 Explicit wait is more intelligent, but can only be applied for specified elements.
 However, it is an improvement on implicit wait since it allows the program to pause for dynamically loaded Ajax elements.

+**Advantage:** More efficient than implicit wait as it applies only where needed.

 In order to declare explicit wait, one has to use ExpectedConditions.
 The following
 **Expected Conditions** can be used in Explicit Wait.

 1. alertIsPresent()
 2. elementSelectionStateToBe()
 3. elementToBeClickable()